spacemeshos/testnet-guide/guide/setup.md

-# Setting Up your Wallet and Node
+# Setting Up Wallet and Smesher

-## Step 1 - Setting up your Wallet
+## Step 1 - Setting up a Wallet
 Follow the installer's on-screen instruction and proceed to launch the app.

 You should now see this welcome screen:

 ![](../images/v1.0/welcome.png)

-Let's now proceed to set up the Node, Block Smeshing, and the Wallet.
+Let's now proceed to set up the Smesher, Smeshing, and the Wallet.
 But first, some definitions.

-## About the Spacemesh Wallet
+## About the Wallet

-> A wallet holds one or more Smesh accounts.
+A wallet holds one or more Smesh accounts.
 An account is identified by a long, unique number, such as `0x20a5...3a1f`.

 The wallet enables you to send and receive Smesh, and in the future, will enable you to run decentralized applications.
 Each account has a Smesh balance.

 You can send Smesh from your account up to your coin balance.
 So for example, if your account coin balance is 10 Smesh then you can send up 10 Smesh from it to other accounts by executing transactions.

-Let's now set up a new wallet to manage your Smesh and provide your Node with a `Rewards Account`.
+?> We call the Spacemesh full p2p node `Smesher`.

 ?> We call the process of producing blocks `smeshing`.

-> A `Rewards Account` is a wallet account you set up and use to receive Smesh for smeshing blocks.
+?> A `Rewards Account` is a wallet account you set up and use to receive Smesh for smeshing.

-Your wallet's main account will be used as the `Reward Account` for your Smesher.
+Your wallet's main account will be used as your Smesher's rewards account.
+You will receive rewards to this account.

+Let's now set up a new wallet to manage your Smesh and provide your Smesher with a `Rewards Account`.

 ---